maanh96/8weeksqlchallenge/Case Study #2 - Pizza Runner/C. Ingredient Optimisation.md

 ## C. Ingredient Optimisation
 ### 1. What are the standard ingredients for each pizza?
+`pizza_recipes` table list all toppings of a pizza in one row.
+In order to map ingredients with their names, we will create a temporary table to list each topping in one line.

+To do this, we first convert list of `toppings` to JSON array, then use [JSON Table Functions](https://dev.mysql.com/doc/refman/8.0/en/json-table-functions.html#function_json-table) to convert them to tabular data.

 ```sql
 -- in order to join with other table we will create a pizza_receipes_temp table to convert toppings to long format
 DROP TABLE IF EXISTS pizza_recipes_temp;